josegonzalez/josediazgonzalez.com/_posts/2014-12-03-customizing-bake-and-installing-plugins-with-cakephp-3.markdown

 <%= $this->element('form', $relatedForm) %>
 ```

-Now that the initial setup is done, we need to populate this new `$addRelatedEntity` variable in our `Bake.beforeRender` event.
+Now that the initial setup is done, we need to populate this new `$relatedForm` variable in our `Bake.beforeRender` event.
 The following event will do just that:

 ```php
 use Cake\ORM\TableRegistry;